frzam/zero-to-one/Day #0/README.md

 This is a very simple webpage that only shows hello world on the browser.

 #### Tags:
-> These are some keywords which defines how web browser will disploy the content.
+> These are some keywords which defines how web browser will display the content.

 In simpler terms tags are words that are used to make website. **They are like bricks of webpage**.